ballesterosbr/consensys_devprogram_project/avoiding_common_attacks.md

 ### Remember that on-chain data is public

-The DApp created developed in the project manage information that can be considered sensitive.
+The DApp developed in the project manage information that can be considered sensitive.

-In the design_patter_decisions.md file, you can find what solutions have been proposed to make the sending of information more secure despite the public nature of the blockchain.
+Now, you can find what solution has been proposed to make the sending of information more secure despite the public nature of the blockchain.

 #### AES Encryption

 As commented before, this DApp manage information about the users.

-To protect this information, in the client side has been implemented the crypto module [node.js crypto](https://nodejs.org/api/crypto.html).
+To protect this information, in the client side has been implemented the [node.js Crypto module](https://nodejs.org/api/crypto.html).

 Before the user can push his information to the blockchain, is necessary to encrypt the attributes of the Identity using a password.

-Some rules have been set for password:
+Some rules have been set for password, based on brute force attacks protection:
 - Contain at least one number
 - Contain at least one lower case
 - Contain at least one upper case